Medium Mark C: Description

 Rigby had taken great care to improve the design's ergonomics.
-The commander had a special revolving lookout turret and even a small map table.
+The commander had a special revolving lookout cupola and even a small map table.
 There were eleven vision slits.
 Special stowage boxes were fitted for the personal gear of the crew of four.
 Speaking-tubes were used to improve communication.
 The driver had an odometer.

 Operational history

-In the (likely) eventuality that the Medium Mark D would not be ready for mass production in 1919, the Tank Corps hoped to receive no fewer than 6,000 Medium Cs that year, a third of which would be of the "Male" version, with a long six-pounder gun in the front of the superstructure.
+In the (likely) eventuality that the Medium Mark D would not be ready for mass production in 1919, the Tank Corps hoped to receive no fewer than 6,000 Medium Cs that year, a third of which would be of the "Male" version, with a long six-pounder (57 mm) gun, as used on the first British tanks, in the front of the superstructure.
 Though drawings were prepared, nothing would come of this.
 When the war ended all orders were cancelled, with only 36 vehicles nearly finished.
 These were completed, together with fourteen others built from pre-produced parts, for a total production of fifty.
 General J.F.C.
 Fuller considered switching the budget for the development of the Medium D to a further production of Medium C's so as to fully equip all peace-time tank battalions with this better tank, but decided against it.
 Only the 2nd Tank Battalion received the tank.
 As it was the most modern materiel of the Tank Corps, it was carefully kept from harm: no Medium C's were sent either with the Expedition Forces against the Bolsheviks in Russia or to the Anglo-Irish War.
 The only tanks participating in the 1919 victory parade were four Medium C's.
 The only "action" the tank ever saw was being deployed to Glasgow in 1919, where they were parked in the Cattle Market, unused, in case they were needed to control rioting in the city, following the rioting known as the Battle of George Square in 1919.

 From 1925 on, the Medium C was gradually replaced by the Medium Mark I and Medium Mark II.
 Proposals to use Medium Cs as recovery vehicles were rejected.
 A single vehicle was used to test a new type of transmission.
 In 1940 the last remaining Medium C was melted down.